TorstenD69/MOSAIC-Bot/README.md

   - Latest one
   - With specific date
 - Providing an Inline Keyboard to get
-  - Latest Story and picture
+  - Latest Story and picture (done)
+  - Calendar
   - Latest weather data
   - Latest ice extend
 - Languages